Subscribe to a 3-month plan & Secure free gifts worth CHF 49.95 🎁

 3.5 Sustainable Living

-Fill your cart with nutrient-dense options.
-Brown and wild rice, lentils, quinoa, nuts, coconut milk, sea vegetables + algae, seeds, extra virgin olive oil, herbs, spices, and even chocolate (high in cacao).
+Fill your cart with nutrient-rich options.
+Brown and wild rice, lentils, quinoa, nuts, coconut milk, sea vegetables and algae, seeds, virgin olive oil, herbs, spices, and even Chocolate (with high cocoa content).

 3.6.
 Foods to avoid

-First and foremost, and for obvious reasons, alcohol and added sugar are at the top of the list.
-On the other hand, you should also avoid the following foods: coffee, dairy products, gluten, soy, eggs, nightshades (tomatoes, peppers, eggplant and white potatoes), processed meats, canola oil and all ready-made salad dressings, dips and spreads that hide added sugar.
+First and foremost, and for obvious reasons, alcohol and added sugar top the list.
+On the other hand, you should also avoid the following foods: coffee, dairy products, gluten, soy, eggs, nightshade vegetables (tomatoes, peppers, eggplants, and white potatoes), meat products, rapeseed oil, and all pre-made salad dressings, dips, and spreads that contain hidden added sugar.

 3.7.
 Probiotics

-Prebiotics and probiotics are essential components to keep your gut happy and your immune system healthy.
-There are about 500 different types of bacteria in the gastrointestinal tract at any given time.
-Scientists recommend an optimal balance of 85% "good" bacteria versus 15% "other" bacteria for best results.
-Prebiotics and probiotics make achieving and maintaining this level much easier.
+Pre- and probiotics These are essential components for keeping your gut happy and your immune system healthy.
+There are approximately 500 different bacteria and bacteria present in the gastrointestinal tract at any given time.
+Types of bacteria settled.
+Scientists recommend an optimal balance of 85% "good" bacteria compared to 15% "other" bacteria to achieve the best results.
+Pre- and probiotics This greatly simplifies the attainability and maintenance of this level.

-Our bodies do miraculous things when we sleep, so make sure you get enough of it.
-It can only regenerate properly in moments of rest, so that all other processes work well and there is enough energy - including for detoxification.
+Our bodies do amazing things when we sleep, so make sure you get enough.
+They can only truly regenerate during moments of rest, ensuring all other processes function properly and there's sufficient energy – including for detoxification.